redhat-cop/cloud.azure_ops/roles/load_balancer/README.md

 Limitations
 ------------

+- Every load balancer will be assigned a public ip - which will be deleted when the load balancer is deleted.
 - Only one backend pool is supported.
 - Cannot 'remove' any ip configurations, backend pools, probes, or rules from a load balancer.
 Instead, `tasks/create.yml` needs to be used to update the load balancer with the desired state.